Ready to earn the SAT/ACT score of your dreams without slaving over practice tests every weekend?

 The result?
 Complicated solutions that intimidated students and made them feel stupid, rather than encouraged and educated.

 It's the lazy way out for a tutor to simply explain his singular way of doing the problem and move onto the next one.
 But it's far more challenging for a tutor to actually put himself in the minds of his students to understand their logic.

 The key is to help students develop their own reasoning so that they can adapt as necessary.
 It's about guiding students to spot the faults in their logic so they don't make mistakes in the first place, rather than looking back and explaining the answers.

-Isn't it interesting that a student can be given the same exact test he or she has already taken and fully reviewed, with the exact same specific questions, yet he or she still don't get 100%?
+Isn't it interesting that a student can be given the same exact test he or she has already taken and fully reviewed, with the exact same specific questions, yet he or she still doesn't get 100%?
 They're not being shown the proper way to improve from their mistakes.
 There's no organized and personalized learning system in place.

 In many cases, students already understand the concepts.
 Yet they STILL get the question wrong.
 That's because they did not notice the traps, so explaining to them WHY an answer choice is right or wrong isn't helpful.
 They already know.
 The real work is showing the student HOW to prevent mistakes in the first place by implementing a strategic system and approach.

 Typical boot camps and tutoring are so ineffective because they focus on WHAT students need to know for the test (the academic knowledge), but not HOW to actually approach learning or WHY they should learn in the first place (the driving motivation to do well).

 What I've realized is that scoring high yourself does not mean you know how to help others score high.
 It's taken me years to refine and perfect the second skill set.

 Modeled after the great Bruce Lee, I take my students through the Bruce Lee Framework to earn the SAT/ACT scores of their dreams.
 If you want to see if I can help your student do the same, then please: